nsf-open/nsf-proposal-latex-samples/README.md

 # nsf-latex-template
 This is a place for collaboration on templates to use in the Research.gov Proposal Preparation system.
 These are not officially tested or supported by the NSF Research.gov product team.
+These project description LaTeX samples were created by Program Officers who are seasoned LaTeX authors.
+Output PDF files were informally tested on Research.gov and uploads succesfully.
+Samples were last tested November 2021.